John Kenny (Clan-na-Gael): Mission to Germany to request guns and military assistance

 At the declaration of war between England and Germany on 14 August 1914, Sir Roger Casement and John Devoy arranged a meeting in New York between the Western Hemisphere's top-ranking German diplomat, Count von Bernstorff, and a delegation of Clan-na-Gael men.
 The Clan delegates proposed a mutually beneficial plan: if Germany would sell guns to the Irish rebels and provide military leaders, the rebels would stage a revolt against England, diverting troops and attention from the war with Germany.
 Von Bernstorff listened with evident sympathy and promised to relay the proposal to Berlin.
 Devoy decided to communicate directly with Berlin himself.
 At the time, England held control of the seas and furthermore, within days of the start of the war, had cut the transatlantic cable.
 It would be necessary to send an envoy to deliver the message personally.

-John Kenny, a trusted long-time member and leader of many Irish organisations, erudite and educated, a published author, was chosen.
-As an American citizen who had often travelled between New York and Ireland ostensibly for business reasons, he would attract less attention from British spies yet could be trusted to use his own discretion in presenting the proposal in the best possible light.
+John Kenny, a trusted long-time member and leader of many Irish organisations and a published author, was chosen.
+As an American citizen who had often travelled between New York and Ireland ostensibly for business reasons, he would attract less attention from British spies yet could be trusted to use his own discretion in presenting the proposal in the light.

 Kenny left for Italy on 21 August 1914.
 At first he was denied entry by the Italian government but eventually was allowed to land, on the condition that he proceed immediately to the Swiss border.
 Instead, he headed to the Germany Embassy in Rome, where to his surprise he was granted an immediate and lengthy interview with von Flutow, the German ambassador to Italy.
 Kenny handed the ambassador the proposal written by Devoy (and Casement).
 Von Flutow was particularly concerned with the fact that the leader of the Irish Parliamentary Party, John Redmond, had promised the loyalty of the Irish Volunteers to England.
 He also showed great interest in Casement's scheme, the recruitment of Irish prisoners of war into the German army, questioning Kenny about the class of Irish soldiers, their reasons for joining the British army, and the strength of their loyalty.
 However, as the discussion continued, von Flutow suddenly said that he could see serious complications arising from this plan, in running afoul of international law.
 Yet he assured Kenny that this plan and all of the other points Kenny had presented would be forwarded immediately to the top leaders.